rancher/dashboard/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Question on Rancher Dashboard UI
-title: "<bug title: summarize question in one line>"
+title: "<question title: summarize question in one line>"
 labels: kind/question
 assignees: ''